Budibase/website/content/blog/automation/business-process-optimization.md

 We’ve also built more than 50 free, deployable, and fully customizable [app templates](https://budibase.com/templates) to show off what Budibase is capable of.

 To start building better apps, faster, sign up to Budibase for free today.

+Why not also check out our ultimate guide to b[usiness process management](/blog/automation/business-process-management)?